 Once we complete our review of your preliminary financial aid application, we will send notification to you via email (on a rolling basis for admitted students and in July for returning students).
 This email will direct you to log back into your financial aid account in the SFS Self-Service Portal and view your provisional financial aid award information.
 Upon authentication back into our system, you will see that the ‘Budget & Awards’ tab has now been enabled.
 On this page, you will be able to view detailed information about the following:

 - your student contribution from income,

 - our assessment of your parents’ assets resources (if not applying loan-only),

 - the total amount of your potential borrowing which will be eligible for loan repayment assistance under the Law School’s Low Income Protection Plan.

-After reviewing your specific award information in “My HLS Financial Aid, please read through the following frequently asked questions about HLS Financial Aid Awards.
+After reviewing your specific award information in the SFS Self-Service Portal, please read through the following frequently asked questions about HLS Financial Aid Awards.
 If after reading through this section you still have general award questions, or if you would like to discuss the specifics of how your particular award was determined, please contact your Financial Aid Officer within Student Financial Services.

 - If your last name begins with the letters A-K, your financial aid officer is Susan Chin.